| Microwaves & RF August 1999

 is usually a transistor [bipolar or field-effect-transistor (FET)] that is

+characterized by a set of S-parameters.
 The philosophy behind this utility is to give the user as much or as

 little input into the synthesis processes as desired.
 In keeping with that